bytesource/rstore/README.md

 ```

 **Note**:
-You can either put the database and table class definitions in the same file or store them
+You can put the database and table class definitions in separate files
-anywhere you like just `require` them when you need them.
+and `require` them when needed.

 4) Enter csv data into the database